eternalpriyan/craft-timeblock/README.md

 3. Select "Add to Home Screen"

 ### Local File
-Download `index.html` and open directly in your browser.
+Download `index.html` and open directly in your browser ([or visit the hosted version](https://eternalpriyan.github.io/craft-timeblock/)).
 No server required.

 ## Setup